Frequently Asked Questions About Crux

 What is Crux?

-CRUX is North Park’s one-year residential academic program designed for first-year students who want to grow in intercultural Christian discipleship through both classroom and extracurricular programming.
-Through CRUX, North Park University’s core values—Christian, city-centered and intercultural–will intersect in a one-year living/learning environment all while fulfilling general educational requirements.
+Crux is North Park’s one-year academic program designed for all first-year students who want to grow in intercultural Christian discipleship through both classroom and extracurricular programming.
+Through Crux, North Park University’s core values—Christian, city-centered, and intercultural—intersect in a transformational environment, all while fulfilling general educational requirements.

 What’s in a name?

 The word “crux” refers to the essence, heart, and most vital elements of any topic.
 The name Crux also comes from the Latin word for “cross” and speaks to the heart of the message of Jesus: namely that God is about liberation of all peoples by means of Jesus’s life, suffering, death, and resurrection on the cross.
 The Crux cohort is in invitation to follow Jesus in cruciformity—in laying down our own lives that others might have life.

 What is the mission of Crux?